elangovana/recommendation-demo/README.md

 # Build
 1. Create a codepipeline stack using codebuild_cloudformation.json
-2. Build on code build buildspec.yml (use python 3.6 runtime).
-This spec creates the following artifacts
+2. Start a build on codepipeline.
+This should upload the following artifacts in the s3 bucket you specified in the codepipeline stack
   * Cloudformation template
   * webapp
   * lambda code